felixmaker/ddtank-rs/README.md

-# ddtank-rs
+# DDTANK-rs
-DDTANK-RS is an easy-to-use ddtank login tool, it supports Linux, Windows and MacOS.
+DDTANK-rs is an easy-to-use ddtank login tool.
+It supports Linux, Windows and MacOS.
 It's recommanded to play ddtank in web browsers.
 However you can play it in an standalone flashplayer maybe available from
 [web archive](https://archive.org/details/standaloneflashplayers).
 For Windows user,